Welcome to RJP Grenoble!

 Program of the day

-In addition to these two talks, the day will be rhymed by presentations and posters of our young physicists, fun activities such as quizz, cocktails, surprise events and prizes distribution.
-Below is the program of RJP 2022-2023.
+In addition to this talk, the day will be rhymed by presentations and posters of our young physicists, fun activities such as cocktails, surprise events and prizes distribution.
+Below is the program of RJP 2024.

 Bruno Lavit